fanyucui/fanyucui.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming Ph.D.
+I am an Ph.D.
 Student in the Biostatistics Department at Columbia University.
 Prior to this, I was fortunate to be advised by [Carlos Cinelli](https://carloscinelli.com/) and received my M.S. in Statistics at the University of Washington, Seattle.
 I was also fortunate to be mentored by [Kimberly Sellers](http://www.kimflaggsellers.com) and earned my B.A. in Mathematics and Economics at Georgetown University.

 My research interests include causal inference, causal discovery, statistical genetics, and applications to biomedical sciences.